US Nuclear Fuel Cycle

 Military HLW and WIPP

 The USA also has some military ‘High-Level Wastes’ (HLW) which will need disposal with the civil high-level wastes such as used fuel.
 In fact these are all or mostly fairly old, and the radioactivity has decayed to levels comparable with those of the transuranic (TRU) wastes being disposed of at the Waste Isolation Pilot Plant (WIPP) in the Salado salt formation in New Mexico since 1999, near Carlsbad.
 By 2013 WIPP held about 85,000 m3 of TRU wastes.
-Its original projected closure date of 2030 is likely to be extended to 2055, especially following its closure due to a leak of radioactivity in 2013*.
-Reopening WIPP could take up to 2017 and could cost more than $500 million, according to the DOE recovery plan.
+Its original projected closure date of 2030 is likely to be extended to 2055, especially following its closure due to a leak of radioactivity in mid-February 2014*.
+Reopening WIPP is expected at the end of 2016, and could cost more than $500 million, according to the DOE recovery plan.
 About $242 million would be required to bring WIPP back into initial operations, and $77 million to $309 million would be needed for infrastructure upgrades, including an improved ventilation system, to make it fully operational again.